diorng78/3.2-ngmunwai/README.md

-# 3.2-ngmunwai
-SCTP Cloud Engineering Module 3.2 Assignment

-About authentication to GitHub
-To keep your account secure, you must authenticate before you can access certain resources on GitHub.
-When you authenticate to GitHub, you supply or confirm credentials that are unique to you to prove that you are exactly who you declare to be.

-You can access your resources in GitHub in a variety of ways: in the browser, via GitHub Desktop or another desktop application, with the API, or via the command line.
-Each way of accessing GitHub supports different modes of authentication.

-Username and password with two-factor authentication, or a passkey Personal access token
-SSH key

 Authenticating in your browser
 If you're a member of an enterprise with managed users, you will authenticate to GitHub in your browser using your IdP.
 For more information, see "About Enterprise Managed Users" in the GitHub Enterprise Cloud documentation.